 The most common hair loss condition is called androgenic alopecia, also known as male- or female- pattern baldness.
 (CREDIT: Creative Commons)

-Now, researchers reporting in ACS Nano have designed a preliminary microneedle patch containing cerium nanoparticles to combat both problems, regrowing hair in a mouse model faster than a leading treatment.
+Nanotechnology researchers have designed a preliminary microneedle patch containing cerium nanoparticles that could combat oxidative stress and insufficient circulation leading to hair loss.
+This new method was tested on mice and showed promising results, regrowing hair faster than a leading treatment.

 Meditation shown to reduce hair loss, according to new study

 Scienctists discover that stress induced grey hair is reversible

 The researchers determined that cerium-containing nanoparticles can mimic enzymes that remove excess reactive oxygen species, which reduced oxidative stress in liver injuries, wounds, and Alzheimer’s disease.

 However, these nanoparticles cannot cross the outermost layer of skin.
 Thus, the researchers wanted to design a minimally invasive way to deliver cerium-containing nanoparticles near hair roots deep under the skin to promote hair regrowth.

 The first step in designing this new method was to coat cerium nanoparticles with a biodegradable polyethylene glycol-lipid compound.
 The researchers then created the dissolvable microneedle patch by pouring a mixture of hyaluronic acid, which is naturally abundant in human skin, and cerium-containing nanoparticles into a mold.